-Juror Cash Payments.
+- Juror Cash Payments.
 To provide efficiency, enhance the juror experience, and improve the compensation process for the jurors of Pasco County, the Clerk & Comptroller implemented the Juror Cash Payments Program on May 5, 2014.
 This program was designed to provide cash compensation to eligible jurors on the day of their service.
 Furthermore, it provides an opportunity for eligible jurors to donate their jury service compensation to the Guardian Ad Litem Program or a specified domestic violence shelter.
+In 2015, the Guardian Ad Litem Program received \$3,615, Sunrise of Pasco received \$2,010, and the Salvation Army received \$3,900.
+Donations for 2015 total \$9,525.
 Jurors are able to receive instant gratification on the day of their service for the benefits to which they are entitled.
-Other benefits of the program include:

-- The gradual elimination of labor and other resource costs associated with processing unclaimed funds. - Elimination of printing juror compensation checks. - Cost savings from the elimination of envelopes and postage used to mail the checks, the check stock, and the cost of labor to prepare checks for mailing. - Customer inquiries regarding payment status of expected compensation have been eliminated. - Many aspects of the workload from the previous process were shifted to other areas resulting in no additional manpower needs or workload for the Office. - Operation Green Light.
+Other benefits of the program include: - The gradual elimination of labor and other resource costs associated with processing unclaimed funds. - Elimination of printing juror compensation checks. - Cost savings from the elimination of envelopes and postage used to mail the checks, the check stock, and the cost of labor to prepare checks for mailing. - Customer inquiries regarding payment status of expected compensation have been eliminated. - Many aspects of the workload from the previous process were shifted to other areas resulting in no additional manpower needs or workload for the Office. - Operation Green Light.
 The Pasco County Clerk & Comptroller's Office provided a one-time opportunity on April 18, 2015, for citizens to pay, in full, amounts on overdue Pasco County traffic tickets, as well as court costs and fines.
 In doing so, driving privileges were restored, and a 25% collections surcharge was waived.
-The Pasco Clerk & Comptroller's Office served 302 customers and collected a total of \$81,351 during Operation Green Light. - 170 customers were assisted in person, totaling \$52,759. - 132 customers were assisted by the call centers, totaling \$28,592. - 136 customers were eligible to have their driver's license reinstated in Pasco County. - Collection Agency Information - Linebarger - Sent 7,306 civil traffic (infraction) cases totaling \$1,367,227. - Payments received totaled \$884,717. - Sent 1,246 cases and received payments of \$354,852 (through March 31, 2015) - Penn Credit - In March 2015, began utilizing a combined manual and automated method (due to legacy system) to send criminal traffic cases. - 552 criminal traffic cases totaling \$266,609 were sent to Penn Credit for collections efforts, as of March 2015. - This effort will become automated after the criminal CLERICUS goes "live."
+The Pasco Clerk & Comptroller's Office served 302 customers and collected a total of \$81,351 during Operation Green Light. - o 170 customers were assisted in person, totaling \$52,759. - 132 customers were assisted by the call centers, totaling \$28,592. - 136 customers were eligible to have their driver's license reinstated in Pasco County. - Collection Agency Information - Linebarger CFY 2014-2015 - Sent 6,197 civil traffic (infraction) cases totaling \$1,162,022. - Payments received totaled \$767,551. - Penn Credit

-- Delinquency Letters

-- The Collections Team mailed 8,299 letters to delinquent defendants in 2014.

-- Payments received after letters were mailed totaled \$491,462.

-- Cash Bonds Applied to Outstanding Costs

-- Fiscal Year 2012-2013 \$184,080

-- o Fiscal Year 2013-2014 \$198,503
+- In March 2015, began utilizing a combined manual and automated method (due to legacy system) to send criminal traffic cases. - As of September 30, 2015, sent 2,225 cases totaling \$1,401,641.62 to Penn Credit for collections efforts. - Payments received totaled \$82,089.74 year to date. - This effort will become automated after the criminal CLERICUS goes "live." - Delinquency Letters - The Collections Team mailed 6,756 letters to delinquent defendants in 2015. - Payments received after letters were mailed totaled \$472,231. - Cash Bonds Applied to Outstanding Costs - Fiscal Year 2012-2013 \$184,080 - Fiscal Year 2013-2014 \$198,503 - o Fiscal Year 2014-2015 \$222,371